ZupIT/beagle/README.md

 </h3>

 Beagle is an **open-source framework** for **cross-platform** development using the concept of Server-Driven UI.
+Beagle is a search system for Linux and other Unix-like systems, enabling the user to search documents, chat logs, email and contact lists.
+It is not actively developed.
+Beagle grew out of Dashboard, an early Mono-based application for watching and presenting useful information from a user's computer.

 This framework allows teams to build and alter layouts and data directly through a backend but yet displaying its contents natively in a mobile application and/or through a web one.